 - How many minutes and hours you’ve spent on several basic categories, such as Reading & Reference, Social Networking, and Entertainment

-- A tally of the time you’ve spent on specific applications, such as Chrome, Word, or iBooks
+- A tally of the time you’ve spent on specific applications, such as time tracked for Google Chrome, Word, or iBooks

 If you select the “Notifications” tab, you can also discover how many notifications you’ve received over the previous 7 days.
 You can individually select days of the week to view how many notifications you received during that period, and from which applications.